luvuong-le/PHP-User-Profile/README.md

 Register Page: Registers the user with an email, hashed password and username.

-Profile Page: Queries User Details from Database and displays it.
-(Only displays username, email and password).
+Profile Page: Displays User Details from Session Variables.
+(Only displays username and email).
+Ideal would be to query from database for more complicated user database schemas.

 --------------------------------- Feature ideas to add ---------------------------------